 Antimicrobials (AM), which include antibiotics, antifungals, antivirals and antiparasitics, are instrumental for ensuring animal health in livestock agriculture.
 However, proper use is critical for mitigating adverse effects, and ensuring the health of animals, people and the environment.

-While

-a range of

-perceptions on

-antimicrobial use (AMU)

-exist among industry

-stakeholders and consumers,

-federal regulations on AMU

-support responsible

-AMU on farms (pg.
+a range of antimicrobial use (AMU) stakeholders and consumers, federal regulations on AMU support responsible AMU on farms (pg.

-121)1.